E whakapakari ana i te pūnaha

 There have been significant developments in the integrity landscape in the past few years.
 Implementing the recommendations of the 2018 Sport Integrity Review led to a number of integrity improvements in the Sport and Recreation sector.
 These include the establishment of the independent Sport and Recreation Complaints Mediation Service (SRCMS) in February 2021 as well as the development and implementation of a range of Sport NZ initiatives to strengthen integrity, such as the integrity guidance portal.

-Meanwhile, Drug Free Sport New Zealand, the organisation responsible for keeping Kiwi sport clean and free from doping, received a funding increase to boost their ongoing anti-doping work.
+Meanwhile, Drug Free Sport New Zealand, the organisation responsible for keeping Kiwi sport clean and free from doping, received a funding increase for three years to 2024 to boost their ongoing anti-doping work.

-The new entity – currently referred to as Integrity Sport and Recreation NZ (ISRNZ) – will be independent from existing sporting entities, including Sport NZ and High Performance Sport NZ.
-ISRNZ will take on the existing parts of the current sport and recreation integrity landscape.
-This includes the functions of Drug Free Sport New Zealand, all integrity functions within Sport New Zealand, which will transfer to the ISRNZ, and responsibility for the SRCMS.
-Additionally, it will be responsible for leading an approach for competition manipulation and corruption.
+On commencement in 2024, the new entity –the Integrity Sport and Recreation Commission (the Commission) – will be independent from existing sporting entities, including Sport NZ and High Performance Sport NZ.
+The Commission will take on the existing parts of the current sport and recreation integrity landscape.
+This includes the functions of Drug Free Sport New Zealand, and responsibility for the Sport and Recreation Complaints and Mediation Service.
+Additionally, it will be responsible for leading an approach for protecting against competition manipulation and corruption.

 • prevent and address threats to integrity in sport and active recreation